ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Evaluates the local rosette coordinates of a point given in global coordinates:

 * **Parameters:**
-  - (x, y, z): coordinates in global (parallel) coordinates
+  - (x, y, z): coordinates in global (parallel) coordinates.

   - returns (x,y,z):
-    - x = x for PARALLEL, and r for CYLINDRICAL, RADIAL and SPHERICAL
+    - x = x for PARALLEL, and r for CYLINDRICAL, RADIAL and SPHERICAL.
-    - y = y for PARALLEL, and phi for CYLINDRICAL, RADIAL and SPHERICAL
+    - y = y for PARALLEL, and phi for CYLINDRICAL, RADIAL and SPHERICAL.
-    - z = z for PARALLEL, CYLINDRICAL and RADIAL, and theta for SPHERICAL
+    - z = z for PARALLEL, CYLINDRICAL and RADIAL, and theta for SPHERICAL.

-    CYLINDRICAL,  RADIAL and SPHERICAL coord sys type:  phi and theta in RAD
+    CYLINDRICAL,  RADIAL and SPHERICAL coord sys type:  phi and theta in RAD.

 * **Usage:**
   ```pycon